-(From the E-i-C: Here are links to the previous chapters in this series < Zone of Proximal Development; Transformative Learning Theory> We need your help.
+(Here are links to the previous chapters in this series < Zone of Proximal Development; Transformative Learning Theory> We need your help.
 Before we publish all of these chapters as an ebook, we want the health professions community to weigh in on the confusing, missing, and disputed sections of each chapter.
 Please include your comments at the bottom of the post.
 We will acknowledge your contribution in the forthcoming ebook.)

 Authors: Benjamin Schnapp, Sreeja Natesan, Stephanie Kok

 Spaced Repetition Theory